Every presentation is a conversation and every conversation is an opportunity to be kind. Kind to ourselves and kind to those we are speaking with.

 Breathing is not only the most effective key to public speaking, it’s the kindest gift you can give to yourself and your audience.

-Taking a few deep breaths when we are stressed, anxious, uncertain or in pain is something we’ve all been told countless times since we were small children; yet how many of us actually do it?
+Taking a few deep breaths when we are stressed, anxious, uncertain or in pain is something we’ve all been told countless times since we were small children.
+Despite that, how many of us actually do it?